dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 `python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1`

 This plots the mean diversity through time, with the min and max range inferred from the replicates and shown as shaded area.
+The command generates 3 output files: 1) a **pdf file** with the LTT plot, 2) a **table with the estimated diversity trajectory**, and 3) the **R script** used to generate the plot.

 When using

 `python PyRate.py -d Canidae_1_G_se_est.txt -ltt 2`